-In response to reports of criminal activity, potential emergencies, or dangerous situations on campus, USFPD will take the required action by either dispatching an officer or asking the caller to report to USFPD headquarters to file an incident report.
-Incidents should be reported even when the victim of a crime elects to or is unable (physically/mentally) to make such a report.
-The USFPD investigators will investigate a report when it is deemed appropriate.
-Reporting incidents to USFPD is important to facilitate timely determination of the existence of a significant emergency or dangerous situation and assess for timely warning notices to aid in the prevention of similar crimes.
+In response to reports of criminal activity, potential emergencies, or dangerous situations on campus, USFPD takes the required action by either dispatching an officer or asking the caller to report to USFPD headquarters to file an incident report.
+Incidents should be reported even when the victim of a crime elects to or is unable (physically/mentally) to make such reports.
+USFPD investigators investigate a report when deemed appropriate.
+Reporting incidents to USFPD facilitates timely determination of the existence of a significant emergency or dangerous situation and assess for timely warning notices to aid in the prevention of similar crimes.
 It also allows criminal offense information to be appropriately included in our annual disclosure of crime statistics.

-All other police business (crimes not in progress, suspicious persons, questions, etc.) may be directed to USFPD at (813) 974-2628 or by visiting their main office located at 4202 E. Fowler Avenue, UPB002, Tampa, FL 33620.
+All other police business (crimes not in progress, suspicious persons, questions, etc.) may be directed to USFPD at (813) 974-2628 or by visiting their main office located at 4202 E. Fowler Avenue UPB002, Tampa, FL 33620.